Phase transitions on the dark side of the Gross-Neveu model: Spontaneous $\textrm{O}(4N)$ symmetry breaking at repulsive coupling: Results

 \section{Results}

-We now proceed to study the model defined in equation \eqref{eq:Model} by employing a finite temperature auxiliary-field Quantum Monte Carlo (QMC) algorithm \cite{QMC-PhysRevD.24.2278,QMC-PhysRevB.40.506,Assaad2008-QMC} based on the ALF package \cite{ALF}.
+We now proceed to study the model defined in equation \eqref{eq:Model} by employing a finite temperature auxiliary-field Quantum Monte Carlo (QMC) algorithm \cite{QMC-PhysRevD.24.2278,QMC-PhysRevB.40.506,Assaad2008-QMC} based on the ALF package \cite{ALF_v2.4}.
 In this approach, since the interaction term is written as a perfect square it can be decoupled via a Hubbard-Stratonovich transformation with space ($\ve{i}$) and time ($\tau$) dependent auxiliary field $\chi (\ve{i},\tau)$ as in Eq.~\ref{Eq.Hubbard-Stratonovich}.
 With this, and after integrating out the fermionic degrees of freedom the partition function reads

 Due to requisite time reversal symmetry the action is real for $\lambda>0$ \cite{WuZhang}, so that $e^{- N S\left\{ \chi (\ve{i},\tau) \right\}}$ is a viable weight function for Monte Carlo importance sampling.
 We set $t=1$ for all of the presented calculations and, if not stated otherwise, consider a half-filled band, i. e. one electron per site, which corresponds to vanishing chemical potential.
 Furthermore, we use a symmetric Trotter decomposition with an imaginary time discretization $\Delta\tau=0.4/N$ and employ a finite temperature code at $\beta=L$ unless otherwise specified.
-The implementation follows closely the Ref.\cite{Rein} and the interested reader is referred to this work for the details.
+These choices are elaborated on in the Ref.\cite{Rein} which uses an implementation that closely resembles the case studied here.
+The QMC method is described in more detail in the appendix.
 In order to resolve a possible transition in the lattice model for $\lambda>0$, we calculate the structure factor

 where $L^2$ is the lattice size and $O$ is an observable defined by the order parameter $\hat{\boldsymbol{O}}_{\boldsymbol{r},\delta}$, with $\boldsymbol{r}$ and $\delta$ being the position of a unit cell and the number of an orbital respectively.
 If not stated otherwise we calculate the trace of the structure factor with respect to the orbital $\delta$.
 In Fig. \ref{fig:structurefactor} we capture the antiferromagnetic (AFM) insulating state by choosing the vector order parameter $\hat{\boldsymbol{O}}=\boldsymbol{c}^\dagger \boldsymbol{T}\boldsymbol{c}$ in eq. (\ref{eq:structurefactor}) where $\boldsymbol{T}$ is an $N^2-1$-component vector containing the generators of SU($N$).
 The diverging behavior of the structure factor with increasing lattice size signals the O($2N$) symmetry broken phase.
 It can be observed that for $N> 4$ the structure factor, at least for $L=9$ and $L=12$, exhibits a sharp jump at the transition point $\lambda_c$, which itself shifts to larger values with the increase of $N$.
 The jump becomes better defined and more sensitive to the lattice size as $N$ increases.
 In the bottom row of Fig. \ref{fig:structurefactor} the potential energy $E_{\textrm{pot}}=\langle H_{\lambda}/\lambda\rangle$ is plotted.
 Since at $T=0$ the internal energy of the system can be identified with the free energy, the potential energy equals the derivative of the free energy with respect to $\lambda$.
 Thus, a jump in the potential energy also serves as an indicator of a first-order transition, as the free energy typically then shows a kink.